Logan142414/Portfolio/README.md

 In this study, my group analyzed the quality of three water sources on Elon University's campus: Brita-filtered water, Dasani bottled water, and Alamance fountain water.
 Utilizing a randomized block factorial design (RBF[2]), we investigated how temperature (hot, room temperature, and cold) affected total dissolved solids (TDS) measured in parts per million (ppm).
 Our experiment consisted of 18 observations, with two samples for each combination of water source and temperature, allowing us to explore potential interactions between these factors.
 The results indicated significant differences in TDS levels among the water types, with all samples deemed safe for drinking according to EPA standards.
 Additionally, our analysis revealed an interaction effect between water source and temperature, suggesting that both factors play a crucial role in determining water quality.

 Key tasks:
-•Evaluate Drinking Safety: Assess whether there is significant evidence indicating differences in safety among various water sources.
+- Evaluate Drinking Safety: Assess whether there is significant evidence indicating differences in safety among various water sources.

-•Data Collection & Design: Collect data and select the most appropriate statistical design to support our study objectives.
+- Data Collection & Design: Collect data and select the most appropriate statistical design to support our study objectives.

-•Data Analysis: Conduct analyses using SAS to derive insights and conclusions.
+- Data Analysis: Conduct analyses using SAS to derive insights and conclusions.

-•Report Writing: Compile a comprehensive report summarizing our findings and interpretations.
+- Report Writing: Compile a comprehensive report summarizing our findings and interpretations.

 Tools Used: SAS, Statistical Analysis